getodk/docs/faq.rst

 How do I use ODK?
 ~~~~~~~~~~~~~~~~~~~~

+Please read the :doc:`Getting Started Guide <getting-started>` section of our documentation to understand the initiou instructions.

 Please read through the documentation on our `implementer instructions <https://opendatakit.org/use/>`_ and on the `developer wiki <https://github.com/opendatakit/opendatakit/wiki>`_.